Colds

 Home Remedies and Natural Cure for a Cold

+A cold needs to run its course, but some home remedies can make coping easier, ease the symptoms, and promote a quicker recovery.
 A cold is not the same as the flu.
-Flu has more serious symptoms and complications caused by different viruses.
-If you're unsure or symptoms worsen, consult a healthcare provider.
+The flu has more serious symptoms and complications caused by different viruses.
+If you're unsure or your symptoms worsen, consult a healthcare provider.

 Here are some effective home remedies you can try: